KarMiles/kingdom-for-a-word/README.md

 # Bugs and changes to original desing
 During realisation of the project the following obstacles were met and changes to original design introduced:
 * Reference to a variable currentRandomWord didn't work, despite testing via console.log(currentRandomWord) showing appropriate value.
 Problem was in dot notation.
-Changing to traditional bracket [] notation solved the problem.
+Changing to traditional bracket notation solved the problem.
+* Second modal on the page, containing feedback, was not working as expected.
+Decided on replacing modal with additional screen.
 # Credits
 ## Code
 n/a